-Trekking to K2 Basecamp (5,400m) is one of the most remote and iconic trekking adventures in the world.
-Unlike other companies we do not retrace our steps once we have reached Basecamp, instead we traverse the Boltoro Glacier and cross the Gondogoro La Pass (5,585m) – the highest point of our trek.
+Trekking to K2 Base Camp (5,400m) is one of the most remote and iconic trekking adventures in the world.
+Unlike other companies we do not retrace our steps once we have reached Base Camp, instead we traverse the Boltoro Glacier and cross the Gondogoro La Pass (5,585m) – the highest point of our trek.
 We descend from there through the Hushe Valley and maximise our experience of the greater Karakoram range.
-These mountains stretch for almost 500km along the border of China, Pakistan and India and it is the most heavily glaciated stretch of land outside the Polar regions.

 K2 (8,611m) is the world’s second highest mountain and considered by many experienced mountaineers to be one of the toughest mountains to climb, it is frequently referred to as ‘King of the Mountains’ or ‘the Mountaineers Mountain’.
 It is the extreme height, severe weather conditions and the demanding technical route that make K2 such an epic challenge for all those that dare to attempt to summit.

 It is the awe-inspiring scenery that surrounds you every step of the way that makes the K2 Base Camp trek such a special one.
 On a clear day you can see 10 of the world’s 30 highest peaks, including 4 over 8,000m.

 Our 24-day itinerary includes 14 days of trekking.
 Trekking to K2 Base Camp is suitable for experienced hikers.
 We have a team of local, friendly porters who support us from camp to camp.

 K2 Base Camp Expedition Costs & What’s Included

 The total cost of trekking to K2 Base Camp is highlighted above.
 You are required to pay a 399.00 deposit.
 You can pay the remaining balance by instalments or in full.
 All fees must be paid two months prior to departure.